Eugene Pandala: Notable projects

 Earth resort, Banasura Hill Resort, Wayanad, Kerala - 20,000 sq ft, 31 room resort.

 The Raviz, Kollam, Kerala - 94 room resort.

 Revathy Kala Mandir, Trivandrum, Kerala - A Film Academy.

 BODHI was built in 1996.
 This mud house is an example of sustainable architecture using natural materials and was extremely comfortable and environment friendly.

-OWIYUM - A work and living space for Indian & German artist at Marayoor, Keeping the built foot print as small as possible and not effecting the ecosystem strictly.
+OWIYUM - A work and living space for Indian and German artists at Marayoor for keeping the built foot print as small as possible and not effecting the ecosystem strictly.

 Pazasi Raja's Tomb – a tribute to the great king of the bygone era of Kerala.

 Sarai at Toria, Madhya Pradesh.
 A uniquely designed accommodation is situated on a riverside site, near Khajuraho in Madhya Pradesh, India.